 Easter Island Chile Travel Guide

 No metro or tram systems operate on Easter Island.
 No official route maps exist for the informal minibus system.
-The main "hub" for these minibuses is the center of Hanga Roa, around the market area and shoreline.
+The main "hub" for these minibuses is the center of Hanga Roa, around the market region and shoreline.

 Minibuses congregate around the market and waterfront.